LuthfiAlnazhary/LuthfiAlnazhary.github.io/README.md

-# My Galaxy
+# My Profile
 ===
-> Hello!, Everyone called me Hilmi or Biru.
+> Hello!, Everyone called me Luthfi Alnazhary.
 I'm from Indonesian.
 I am currently studying at University of Indonesia, Faculty of Computer Science.
 This is my repository of web profile.
 > Happy to visit, thanks!
 "# LuthfiAlnazhary.github.io"